Atypicalim/UyghurScript/README.md

 > a toy script interpreter written in c, u can write & run your script written in uyghur language grammar with it ...

+> there is a [vscode extension](https://github.com/kompasim/uyghurscript-vscode-extension) for highlighting and autocompleting.

 ## 1. usage

 * just double cick `./release/uyghur.exe` to execute integrated script